springernature/vpat/springerlink.md

 <td>
 SpringerLink offers multimedia content through the third party MovingImage platform, or as downloadable video files in various formats.
 <br><br>
-Captions and/or transcripts maybe be provided for some pre-recorded content in journals, books, series, protocols, reference works or proceedings, but we currently have no method of confirming the inclusion - or not - of transcripts or captions.
+Captions and/or transcripts maybe be provided for some pre-recorded content in journals, books, series, protocols, reference works or proceedings.
+We currently have no method of confirming the inclusion of transcripts or captions.
 <br><br>
 "Springer Nature Video" learning content published at link.springer.com/video uses the third party MovingImage platform.
 Both captions and transcripts are available.
 </td>